 Cord Cutting Guides, News, and Reviews

-Figuring out how to watch cricket without cable is something of a double challenge here in the United States.
-That's because it's not all that easy to find ways to watch cricket in North America even with cable.
-Add to that the difficulties of doing so without cable, and you have some hurdles to jump through.
+Figuring out how to watch cricket without cable is a double challenge in the United States, because it’s not all that easy to watch cricket in North America even with cable.
+Add to that the difficulties of doing so without cable, and you have some hurdles to jump over.

 Here are a few of our favorite ways to stream cricket:

-While you might occasionally find cricket on other channels, the best network by far for cricket fans is Willow TV.
-Willow TV is a network dedicated entirely to cricket matches, and it has a deal with the International Cricket Council (ICC) to air big events.
-Willow TV airs a ton of cricket matches, cricket news, and cricket analysis.
+You may occasionally find cricket on other channels, but by far the best network for U.S.-based cricket fans is Willow TV.
+The network is dedicated entirely to cricket matches, and it has a deal with the International Cricket Council (ICC) to air big events.
+Willow TV airs a ton of cricket matches, news, and analysis.

-The only other sports network that has cricket coverage really worth mentioning is ESPN, which airs some cricket matches and related content on its family of networks from time to time.
-ESPN also makes some cricket available through its streaming service ESPN+, which we'll talk about more in the next section.
+The only other sports network that has cricket coverage is ESPN, which occasionally airs some cricket matches and related content on its family of networks.
+ESPN also makes some cricket available through its streaming service, ESPN Plus.

 Stream cricket with Sling TV

-Usually, this means starting with one of two base packages and then adding “Extras” – small add-on bundles of like-minded channels – to your bundle.
-You can also sometimes add individual channels one at a time.
-This makes it easy to build a customized and affordable bundle that includes Willow's cricket coverage.
-As of this writing, Sling TV offers two networks from Willow TV: Willow Cricket and Willow Extra.
-Though the branding is slightly different, you can expect coverage similar to what you'd get from Willow TV via a cable subscription.
+As of this writing, Sling TV offers two networks from Willow TV: Willow and Willow Extra.
+The branding is slightly different, but you can expect coverage similar to what you’d get from Willow TV via a cable subscription.
 The Willow Cricket package costs $10 a month for both channels.

 Stream cricket with ESPN+

-Disney's sports-specific streaming service does not offer a live stream of the flagship ESPN channel, but it does offer live streams of sporting events of all kinds.
-The stuff aired on ESPN+ is generally less in-demand than the stuff that airs on ESPN or ESPN too, of course.
-While ESPN+ is not a reliable way to watch a ton of cricket, you can sometimes catch matches and coverage here.
+Disney’s sports-specific streaming service does not offer a livestream of the flagship ESPN channel, but it does offer livestreams of sporting events of all kinds.
+The stuff aired on ESPN Plus is generally less in demand than what airs on ESPN or ESPN2.
+ESPN Plus is not a reliable way to watch a ton of cricket, but you can sometimes catch matches and coverage here.
 The Bangladesh Tour of New Zealand is one recent cricket event that aired on ESPN Plus.

-Willow TV is the best option for watching cricket here in the United States, as you probably already knew (and if you didn't, that means you didn't read our introduction!).
-It's available through cable providers and, as we've seen, at least one skinny bundle.
-But it's also available on its own through its direct premium subscription service.
+Willow TV is the best option for watching cricket in the United States — and if you didn’t know that, it means you didn’t read our introduction!
+It’s available through cable providers and at least one skinny bundle, but it’s also available on its own through its direct premium subscription service.
 Willow TV costs $9.99 per month if you’d prefer to pay that way, but its annual deal is even better.
 For $60, you can get a whole year of Willow TV’s cricket action.

-You sure can!
-The high-quality, legal streaming services that we recommend you use to watch cricket live streams are available on a range of different streaming devices, and coverage for popular brands like Roku is extensive.
+The high-quality, legal streaming services we recommend to watch cricket livestreams are available on a range of different streaming devices, and coverage for popular brands like Roku is extensive.
 Here are the devices you can use to watch cricket:

-ESPN+ has pretty solid platform support as well, especially considering that the service is relatively new.
-ESPN added ESPN+ to the existing ESPN app and then expanded that app's reach.
-You can download the app for iOS and Android mobile devices, and the app also works on or with Roku, Fire TV, and Chromecast devices.
-And ESPN+ can play videos and live TV (including cricket live streams, of course!) in your browser, too.
+ESPN Plus has pretty solid platform support as well.
+You can download the app for iOS and Android mobile devices, and it also works with Roku, Fire TV, Android TV, and Chromecast devices.
+ESPN Plus can play videos and live TV (including cricket livestreams, of course!) in your browser too.

-As for Willow TV, you can find its streaming service on its website (Willow.tv), in app stores on iOS and Android mobile devices, and on plenty of streaming boxes, streaming sticks and smart TVs.
-That includes the Roku, Fire TV, Apple TV, Chromecast, Android TV, Google TV, and Samsung Smart TV platforms and devices.
+You can find Willow TV’s streaming service on its website (Willow.tv), in app stores on iOS and Android mobile devices, and on plenty of streaming boxes, streaming sticks, and smart TVs, including Roku, Fire TV, Apple TV, Chromecast, Android TV, Google TV, and Samsung Smart TVs.

 Thanks for the cricket info.
 I am a big fan of the game.